 Search All News

-For the second consecutive month there has been a reduction in both the number of reported healthcare data breaches and the number of exposed healthcare records.
+For the second successive month, the number of reported healthcare data breaches has fallen;